 So, I asked myself how to configure Vim to work as an IDE in the terminal, not the text editor I used before.
 It must have autocomplete, syntax highlighting, error reporting, etc… And I found out how to do that.

-If you are already using Vim, you can see their guide on transitioning by calling
+features to it.
+If you are already using Vim, you can see their guide on

 brew install neovim

 You have a modern text editor, but what you do not have is a configuration for your editor.
 So, at the moment, you have clean neovim installation that brings you the simple editor without fancy stuff.